partrickJhonson/beef/Social-Engineering.md

 * [[Take screenshot|Module:-Screenshot]]
 * [[Send Gvoice SMS|Module:-Send-Gvoice-SMS]]

-# Other
+# Other Notable Social Engineering Modules

-* There is also a nice [[ClickJacking|Module:-Clickjacking]] module which allow a custom clickjacking attack by giving the URL and  offset on the target page :
+* The [[ClickJacking|Module:-Clickjacking]] module which allow a custom clickjacking attack by giving the URL and  offset on the target page :

 [[Images/module-clickjacking1.png|align=center]]